 - Organic chopped green pepper (optional)

 - 1 cup shredded cheddar or colby/jack cheese

 Melt butter; sauté onion and garlic for a minute or two.
 Add flour and whisk until smooth.
 Cook 30 seconds to a minute without letting it burn.
 Add broth, sour cream, sugar and taco seasoning and keep whisking.
 Once it's thickened, remove from heat and set aside.

 Butter a 9×13 pan and put one layer of tortillas on the bottom, tearing to make them fit.
 Spread a thin layer of sauce over the tortillas, and then put chicken layer on.
 Do another tortilla layer and spoon more sauce on top.
 (Always put sauce on the tortillas or they will come out hard and difficult to cut!)
-Spread out tomatoes & chilies (undrained) and green peppers (or the salsa).
+Spread out tomatoes and jalepenos and green peppers (or the salsa).
 Then another tortilla layer.
 More sauce.
 If you have extra tortillas, just tear up more and layer them in.
 Sprinkle the cheese on top.